Techmentis/FlinkISO-QMS-Updates/README.md

 This repository is only created so that existing FlinkISO QMS On-Premise users can update their already downloaded & installed application.
 If you are new to the application, visit [https://www.flinkiso.com/](https://www.flinkiso.com) for more details.
 You can register on the webisite and download the latest version of the application.

-# Note: Do not use this repository to upgrade FlinkISO-Lite repository.

 1. In order to download and install updates, first download and install full application from [https://www.flinkiso.com/](https://www.flinkiso.com)
 1. Follow the instructions from README
 1. Make sure you backup your existing application before running any updates

+##### Note: Do not use this repository to upgrade FlinkISO-Lite repository.

+# Setup
+In order to use this autoupdate from within the application, you must initially download

+1. app/View/Elements/top-menu.ctp
+1. app/Controller/BillingController.php and
+1. app/View/Billing

+files to your installed application.
+Once copied, click on the Download icon at the top.

 # How to update Manually